abhaygshah/Titanic-Survival/Solution_in_R.md

     -0.002134134
 mfull$Age.Std = scale( ( (mfull$Age+1)^(0.8) - 1 )/(0.8) )
 ```
 Though Parch and SibSp are discrete variables (positive integers), their skewness is pretty high.
 We should fix them too.
 And once we fix them, we have to start worrying about **Outliers**.
 And do something with them!
+Then we move on to the ***ROBUST ANALYSIS*** that we have to do!